Mehranmzn/DataScience-Nanodegree/notebooks/Project 3/README.md

 No additional installations beyond the Anaconda distribution of Python and Jupyter notebooks.

 ## Project Motivation
-For this project I was interested in analysing the interactions that users have with articles on the IBM Watson Studio platform, and making recommendations to them about new articles they would like.
-The project was divided into the following tasks:
+In this project, my aim was to analyze user interactions with articles on the IBM Watson Studio platform and provide personalized recommendations for new articles.
+The project was broken down into four main tasks: exploratory data analysis, rank-based recommendations, user-user based collaborative filtering, and matrix factorization.
- - Exploratory Data Analysis
- - Rank Based Recommendations
- - User-User Based Collaborative Filtering
- - Matrix factorisation

 ## File Descriptions

 `data`
 Containes `.csv` files of raw data.

-`|- articles_community.csv` # articles
+`|- articles_community.csv # articles`
-`|- user-item-interactions.csv` # user item interactions data
+`|- user-item-interactions.csv # user item interactions data`

+Also in the main directory,, step-by-step analysis provided in two files:
-Recommendations_with_IBM.ipynb # Jupyter notebook
+`Recommendations_with_IBM.ipynb # Jupyter notebook `
-Recommendations_with_IBM.ipynb # html of jupyter notebook
+`Recommendations_with_IBM.html # html of jupyter notebook `

-debug.log
+To run the test function:
+`debug.log`
-project_tests.py # project tests python script
+`project_tests.py # project tests python script`
-top_10.p
-top_20.p
-top_5.p

-README.md
+The readme file of the project:
+`README.md `

 ## Licensing, Authors, Acknowledgements, etc.
 Acknowledgement should go to Udacity for the project inspiration.